MalwareMusashi/cyberpunk-pong/README.md

-Cyberpunk Visual Design: Neon pink and electric cyan colors against dark backgrounds Dynamic Trail Effects: Each ball leaves a glowing trail of light as it moves Atmospheric Effects:
+Cyberpunk Visual Design: Neon pink and electric cyan colors against dark backgrounds Dynamic Trail Effects: Each ball leaves a glowing trail of light as it moves Atmospheric Effects, and now we have particle effects on collision.

-Scanline CRT overlay for retro-futuristic feel
-Glowing borders and shadows
-Motion blur effects
-Impact flashes on collision

 Real-time Territory Control: Watch as the battlefield shifts between the two forces Smooth 60 FPS Animation: Optimized for fluid gameplay